microshare/microshare.github.io/docs/2/general-user/quick-start/glossary.md

 ##### Event

-Data that has been [unpacked](./#packed) but not stored on the Microshare® [data lake.](./#data-lake)
+Data that has been [unpacked](./#packed) but not stored on the Microshare [data lake.](./#data-lake)

 <br>

 ##### Facts

-Microshare® apps store app specific configuration information as JSON fomatted [facts.](./#facts)  When an app is launched, the facts are passed to the JavaScript in the underlying form file like arguments passed to a function.
+Microshare apps store app specific configuration information as JSON fomatted [facts.](./#facts)  When an app is launched, the facts are passed to the JavaScript in the underlying form file like arguments passed to a function.

 <br>